SiliconLabsSoftware/bluetooth_applications/bluetooth_thermostat/README.md

 4. Initialize the OLED display.

-5. Start a periodic timer with a period of 1000ms, The timer callback will fire an external event to BLE stack and the event handler will display people counting data from the result of the counting algorithm calculation.
+5. Start a periodic timer with a period of 5000ms, The timer callback will fire an external event to BLE stack and the event handler will display temperature and humidity data.

 6. After the *sl_bt_evt_system_boot_id* event arrives, App sets up the security manager and starts advertising.